GLIMS-RGI/rgi_user_guide/_sources/regions/rgi19.md

 : Links were added to 2 glaciers in the WGMS mass-balance database.

 Changes from Version 3.2 to Version 4.0
 : Two exterior GLIMSIds were replaced.
-Topographic and hypsometric attributes (section 3.2) were added.<br/>The main source for RGI region 19 was the Antarctic Digital Database (ADD; ADD Consortium, 2000), compiled for glaciological purposes by {cite:t}`Bliss2013`.
+Topographic and hypsometric attributes (section 3.2) were added.<br/>The main source for RGI region 19 was the Antarctic Digital Database ADD {cite:p}`add2000`, compiled for glaciological purposes by {cite:t}`Bliss2013`.
 In RGI 3.2, 34,041 km2 of Antarctic glaciers had dates and 47,961 km2 had date ranges.
 Most of these were obtained from attributes of coastal and other line segments in the ADD.
-Of the remaining 50,866 km2 of glaciers, it was possible to recover dates and date ranges for 35,148 km2 from chapter 5 (Bibliography) of the ADD manual (ADD Consortium, 2000).
+Of the remaining 50,866 km2 of glaciers, it was possible to recover dates and date ranges for 35,148 km2 from chapter 5 (Bibliography) of the ADD manual {cite:p}`add2000`.
 This bibliography gives detailed summaries of ADD revisions organized by the tiles into which the database is subdivided, and further by the 16 maps into which each tile is subdivided.
 For many tiles, but not all, the bibliography lists source images and their dates.
 Unfortunately the bibliography has not been updated since 2000, and so there is some doubt about the assignment of dates.
 Often, however, it was possible to verify, for example by inspecting Google Earth, that there have been no perceptible revisions in recent years.

 Changes from Version 2.0 to Version 3.2
 : None.